 Run Quality Checks on Translations

-- In the CAT tool, next to the Smartling logo, click Run QC to run a quality check on all translations currently on your screen.
+- In the CAT tool, select the Quality Check tab to run quality checks on all translations currently on your screen.
 (This creates a report of all errors detected in your translations.
 A string with a translation error will show a warning icon next to it.
 The color of the warning icon depends on the severity of the error.)

 - If you click on an error, it will bring you to where the error occurs where you can then fix it.
 The report updates itself in real time.
 Once you are certain that you have fixed all quality errors, you are ready to submit your translations.